dilayercelik/dilayercelik.github.io/_posts/2020-12-2-Capstone-Year1.md

 title: The Criminal Justice, Psychology and Language Sciences
 ---

-*I have written this 3000-word essay as my Capstone of my first-year of undergraduate studies, in order to progress into my second year.*
+*I have written this 3000-word essay as my Capstone of my first-year of undergraduate studies (required for progression into my second year).*

 # I.	Social Psychology and the Criminal Justice System